KimKalura/Language-App/README.md

 ## Usage

-You cand use the a demo version of the app, using SwaggerUI and following this link:
+You cand use demo version of the app, using SwaggerUI and following this link:

 ```bash
 https://safe-wildwood-25661.herokuapp.com/swagger-ui/